Skip to main content

 Using Private Repositories

-If the repository containing the terraform module is private and requires credentials to retrieve, you can add the authentication details to a secret held within the namespace.
+In the event that the repository housing the Terraform module is private and necessitates authentication for access, it is possible to integrate the authentication credentials into a secret located within the namespace.

 Using SSH Authentication

-1. Create an SSH deployment key for the repository with the ability to clone.
+1. Generate an SSH deployment key for the repository, granting it the ability to clone.

-2. Create a Kubernetes secret in the namespace containing the SSH private key.
+2. Create a Kubernetes secret within the namespace, housing the SSH private key.

 $ kubectl -n apps create secret generic ssh --from-file=SSH_AUTH_KEY=id.rsa

-3. Update the Terraform module configuration resource, setting the spec.auth.name: [NAME] to the name of the secret:
+3. Update the Terraform module configuration resource, specifying the spec.auth.name: [NAME] as the name of the secret:

 spec: